-Longevity/Mortality: Females typically outlive males; may survive for 17 years in good habitat, while males seldom exceed 14 years.
+Longevity, Mortality & Predators: Females typically outlive males; may survive for 17 years in good habitat, while males seldom exceed 14 years.
 Oldest of the Cairngorm herd was 19 years old; oldest on record died aged nearly 22 years.
 Harvested for meat.
-Reindeer have few predators.
-Globally, particularly North America, primary predator is the grey wolf, packs of which will take down adult and young deer.
-Brown and polar bears occasionally take deer of all ages, while wolverines take calves and very occasionally birthing or infirm individuals.
-Golden eagles will take calves.
+Reindeer have few predators although globally, particularly North America, primary predator is the grey wolf, packs of which will take down adult and young deer.
+Brown and polar bears occasionally take deer of all ages, with polar bears recorded swimming after adult deer to catch and drag them back to shore to kill and eat them.
+Bears will also scavenge carcasses.
+Wolverines take calves and very occasionally birthing or infirm individuals, while golden eagles will take calves.

 Antlers: Antler buds, which develop into pedicles, evident from ~3 weeks old in both sexes.
 Unlike other cervids, castrated reindeer or those with their ovaries removed grow, clean and cast their first antlers.
 Covered in velvet while growing; velvet shed in September.
 Mature males cast antlers during November and remain antlerless until February.
 Non-pregnant females tend to cast around the same time as the immature males (late winter or early spring), although some young males may retain antlers until April.
 Pregnant females won't cast until May, casting shortly after giving birth.
 Observation that antler growth in females correlates positively with snowfall indicates antlers are resource-driven.
 Most females are pregnant during period of greatest snow cover and retain antlers to allow access to best feeding patches and help clear snow.
 Antler size tails off in females by about 3yrs old; in males they grow in size and complexity until about 5yrs.